 4.2 Pairing with Other Dishes or Sides

-• A simple arugula salad dressed with lemon vinaigrette.
+- An arugula salad with lemon vinaigrette

-• Steamed asparagus or zucchini drizzled with olive oil.
+- Steamed asparagus or zucchini drizzled with olive oil

-• Garlic bread for a comforting touch.
+- Garlic bread for a cozy feel

 5. Frequently Asked Questions (FAQ)

-5.1 Can I use frozen lobster for the sauce?
+5.1 Can i use frozen lobster for the sauce?

 5.2 What can I substitute for heavy cream?